All About Electronic Equipment Assemblers

 In the United States, there were 218,900 jobs for Electronic Equipment Assembler in 2016.
 There is little to no growth in job opportunities for Electronic Equipment Assembler.
-Due to new job openings and attrition, there will be an average of 18,200 job openings in this field each year.
+The BLS estimates 18,200 yearly job openings in this field.

 The states with the most job growth for Electronic Equipment Assembler are Nevada, Wyoming, and Texas.
 Watch out if you plan on working in Kansas, Kentucky, or New Mexico.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Electronic Equipment Assemblers Use?
+Tools & Technologies Used by Electronic Equipment Assemblers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Electronic Equipment Assemblers: